allenai/better-promptability/README.md

 done
 ```
 If you're not on AI2 NFS, you probably need to pass in the location of the data cache and the pretrained optimizer states with `--overrides "{\"steps.output_model.datamodule.t0_data_cache\": \"${DATA_CACHE_PATH}\", \"steps.output_model.model.optstates_dir\": \"${OPT_STATES_PATH}\"}"`

+The set up to run 0-shot evaluation without a soft prompt is very similar, with the config `configs/0shot_eval.jsonnet`.